Artists Dedicating Large Portions of Their Careers to World Fusion

 - Liu Qi-Chao.
 Composer and master performer on Chinese wind, string, and percussion

-- FREE MP3. >audio.
+- FREE MP3. >youtube.
 "Forest Frolic," the new Ancient Future composition featuring

 Liu Qi-Chao on Chinese flute, a special preview selections from